simchanu29/ros_helios/README.md

 # ros_helios_hardware
-Hardware for teh catamaran HELIOS
+Hardware package for the catamaran HELIOS